rooi/homebridge-marantz-rs232/README.md

 # Installation

 1. Install homebridge using: npm install -g homebridge
-2. Install this plugin using: npm install -g homebridge-marantz-rs232
+2. Install this plugin using: npm install -g homebridge-marantz-rs232  --unsafe-perm
 3. Update your configuration file.
 See the sample below.

 # Configuration